moraell/KinectMocap4Blender/README.md

 ## Install from release archive
 - Install Kinect for Windows SDK 2.0 if you haven't already
-- Download the release archive and unpack the files (kinecp_mocap.py and kinectMocap4Blender.pyd) in Blender addons directory.
+- Download the release archive and unpack the files (kinecp_mocap.py and kinectMocap4Blender.pyd) corresponding to your version of Blender in Blender addons directory.
 Consult Blender documentation for more information on plugin installation. [https://docs.blender.org/]

 ## Dependencies
-- Python 3.5.3 (for Blender 2.79 buils), 3.7 for Blender 2.80
+- Python 3.5.3 (for Blender 2.79 builds), 3.7 for Blender 2.80
 - Boost Python v1.69.0 [https://www.boost.org/]
 - Kinect for Windows SDK 2.0 [https://www.microsoft.com/en-us/download/details.aspx?id=44561]

 ## Build
 There are two parts in the project :
-  - kinect_mocap.py : the blender add-on
+  - kinect_mocap.py : the blender add-on (different for Blender 2.79 and 2.80)
   - kinectMocap4Blender.pyd : a C++ library
 The library was designed to be built using Visual Studio 2017 (only the Release configuration has been properly configured at the moment).

 ## Current progress
-The project is currently in version 1.0.
+The project is currently in version 1.1.